ineffablelucky/Django-Registration-Login/readme.md

 In this project, i am trying to create a mixture of instagram and facebook where users can save their images and share it with their friends.
-User can upload the images and they have one click-option to select the images which they want to show to the people in their friends list.
+User can upload the images, store them and they have one click-option to select the images which they want to show to the people in their friends list.

 I used a YouTube Tutorial, to learn how to create urls.py file for each django app in my project.
 In this way, i can easily between apps urls during debugging and development.
 Earlier i just used one main urls.py file.